Student loans and grants in the United Kingdom: Plan 2 (2012–present)

-Plan 3 (2016- present postgraduates)
+Plan 3 (2016–present postgraduates)

 Postgraduate student loans are a separate system introduced in England in 2016.
 They are not offered in the devolved regions.

 They are repaid at a rate of 6% above the repayment threshold and interest is added at a fixed rate of RPI+3% (see Postgraduate student loans below).
 It was originally announced at Budget 2016 that the intention was for Doctoral postgraduate loans to be repaid at 9% above the same threshold with a combined 9% repayment rate applying where a borrower is repaying both Masters and Doctoral postgraduate loans; however, this was later revised to one combined postgraduate repayment of 6%.

-Like Plan 2 loans, the interest rates are at times capped when prevailing market rates are lower.
-In the table below, these occasions are marked with ^{†}.
+^{†}Like Plan 2 loans, the interest rates are at times capped when prevailing market rates or government policy caps are lower.